MohamedhBadr/EXIO_env_intensity/README.md

 # The Change in the Carbon intensity of French Agricultural Products
 ### Mohamed Badr & Molly Strimbeck Bazilchuk

-Comparison of the carbon intensity of french agricultural production over time using EXIOBASE3
+Comparison of the carbon intensity of French agricultural production (1995-2020) using EXIOBASE3

 Throughout this analysis the Pymrio python library is used to parse and read in EXIOBASE3 https://pymrio.readthedocs.io/en/latest/intro.html#